Discover 100+ more curriculum-aligned poems for early literacy & SEL in A Sackful of Poems.

 To download a free copy of the poem, along with accompanying activities for your personal use at home or in the classroom, click HERE.

-From my latest release, The Sack, this poem speaks to the little “sacks” we all carry — those heavy, bossy thoughts that whisper “you’re not ready” or “you’re too slow.”
-In the story, we learn to open that sack, release those thoughts, and transform them into something lighter — “Soar thoughts” — reflections that lift us up instead of weighing us down.
+Based on my picture book, The Sack this poem speaks to the heavy, bossy thoughts we all carry — those inner doubts that whisper ‘you’re not ready’ or ‘you’re too slow.’
+Just like in the picture book, it shows how we can open that sack, release those thoughts, and transform them into lighter ‘soar thoughts’ that lift us up.

 To download a free copy for your personal use in the classroom, click here.